Florida: Police investigating shooting near Trump resort

 SUNNY ISLES BEACH, Fla.
-(AP) - Police are investigating a shooting near one of President Donald Trump’s resorts in Florida.
+(AP) - Police are investigating a shooting near one of President Donald Trump’s resorts in Florida that apparently involved a dispute outside a rental car facility.

-The Miami Herald reports the shooting happened Sunday afternoon near the Trump International Beach Resort Miami in Sunny Isles Beach.
-The president was not there and there didn’t appear to be a political connection.
+Media outlets report the shooting happened Sunday afternoon near the Trump International Beach Resort Miami in Sunny Isles Beach.
+The president was not there and it did not appear to have a political connection.

-There were also reports of a second and possibly related shooting on a nearby causeway.
+There were reports of a second and possibly related shooting on a nearby causeway.

-Witnesses told the Herald a fight broke out across the street from the Trump property.
+Media outlets reported that one person died and others were wounded outside a rental car facility near the Trump property.
+Witnesses told the Miami Herald it was a result of an argument.

-No details of what happened were immediately available.
-The Herald reported the situation apparently has some connection to the Rolling Loud hip-hop festival this weekend at Hard Rock Stadium in Miami Gardens.
+The Herald also reported the situation apparently has some connection to the Rolling Loud hip-hop festival this weekend at Hard Rock Stadium in Miami Gardens.

 Copyright © 2019 The Washington Times, LLC.